daikman/health-inequalities/README.md

 # Health Inequalities in Scotland

 This app shows show examples of how more 'deprived' areas have poorer health outcomes.
 The data is all from the [Public Health Scotland's Open Data portal](https://www.opendata.nhs.scot/), which I manage at the time of writing.
 I built the app using R Shiny.
+It requires the installation of [{phsopendata}](https://github.com/Public-Health-Scotland/phsopendata) for retrieving the data on app start.

 ## Responsive 'routing'